 “It’s the little details that are vital.
 Little things make big things happen.”

 –John Wooden, Basketball Coach

 This world is all about keeping things positive right now.
 Everywhere you turn out in the community, in the schools, and even on social media, there are inspirational quotes and reminders to stay positive.
 Being in special education can be so difficult.
 Teachers often drive home feeling drained and frustrated, and usually not even because of the students.
 Finding simple ways to stay positive throughout the day is a must.

-Some ideas on how to stay positive are keeping a gratitude journal, change your mindset by practicing positive self-talk, keep positive people close, and start every day on a positive note.
+Some ideas on how to stay positive are keeping a gratitude journal, changing your mindset by practicing positive self-talk, keeping positive people close, and starting every day on a positive note.

 A quote on positivity

 “Optimism is the most important human trait, because it allows us to evolve our ideas, to improve our situation, and to hope for a better tomorrow.”

 Of course, there are many other characteristics and qualities that make an awesome ASD teacher or ASD support staff.
 Having some of this is great and making it a priority to work on some of the others you aren’t as effective at is even more so.
 Continuing to work on yourself as an educator and as a human being will help you in the long run.

 Master of Education (M.Ed.) | Northeastern State University